HuwCheston/huwcheston.github.io/_pages/about.md

 ## Research

 I use large-scale quantitative and computational methods to investigate systems of production and classification in music: how people make music together, and how the music that they make can be understood and categorised.
 Most of my previous work has focussed on [musical improvisation](https://en.wikipedia.org/wiki/Musical_improvisation), especially jazz and freely improvised music, where I have written on subjects including performer identification, style classification, and action coordination.
-My work often draws on techniques from music information retrieval, audio signal processing, machine learning, data science, and corpus analysis.
+My work draws on techniques from music information retrieval, audio signal processing, machine learning, data science, and corpus analysis.
 I am also interested in the development of reusable technologies and datasets that can be applied by researchers across a broad variety of domains relating to music and audio.

 ## Background